museumsvictoria/spatial_audio_server/README.md

   "target_output_device_name": "Dante"
 ```

+The terminal will print the names of the selected input and output devices,
+allowing you to check whether or not your device has been selected successfully.

 If this fails, try removing or adding capitalisation.
 The first device with a
 name that contains the specified target name either as the full name or as some
 part of the name will be selected.
 If no matching name can be found, the program